Wouter-IT/map-tutorials/README.md

 ### **To create a local clone of this project**
 You can also create a local copy of the project using the following steps:
 1. Open the project repository and make sure you are currently in the **<> Code** tab.
 2. On the right, click on the left of the two buttons named **<> Code**.
-This will open a dropdwon meny which desplays the URL of the project, copy this URL.
+This will open a dropdown menu which displays the URL of the project, copy this URL.
 ![screenshot on how to clone](assets/images/readme/local-clone.jpg)
 3. In your IDE of choice, open **Git Bash**.
 4. Change the current working directory to the location where you would like the cloned directory to be.